jeffrey125/learning-c/README.md

 # C Practice

-- My Progress on learning C all by watching the udemy course that I bought called [C Programming For Beginners - Master the C Language](https://www.udemy.com/course/c-programming-for-beginners-/)
+- My Progress and Notes on learning C

 ## Progress